RiverArchitect/RA_wiki/wiki/main_page.md

 **Morphology (Terraforming)** includes routines to [**Modify Terrain**][5] for river restoration purposes.
 Currently, two terrain modification algorithms are implemented: (1) Threshold value-based terrain modifications in terms of [grading](River-design-features#grading) or [widening / broaden rivers](River-design-features#berms) for riparian forest establishment; and (2) [River Builder](RiverBuilder) for the creation of synthetic river valley.
 A **[Volume Assessment](VolumeAssessment)** module can compare an original (pre-project or pre-terraforming application) and a modified DEM (\"with implementation\" or post-feature application) to determine required earth movement (terraforming volumes) works.

 **Ecohydraulics** assessments include the evaluation of the ecohydraulic state and connectivity of riverscapes.
 The **[Habitat Area](SHArC)** (Seasonal Habitat Area Calculator) module applies user-defined flows (discharges) for the spatial evaluation of the habitat suitability index (*HSI*) in terms of Seasonal Habitat Area (SHArea).
 The hydraulic habitat suitability results from 2D hydrodynamic numerical model outputs of flow depth and velocity.
 Also, a  \"cover\" option can be used to assess ecohydraulic effects of cobble, boulder, vegetation, and streamwood.
-The **[Habitat Connectivity](Connectivity)** module provides insights into the connection of wetted areas on floodplains and how these may be improved to enhance the survivorship of fry / juvenile fish.
+The **[Stranding Risk](StrandingRisk)** module provides insights into the connection of wetted areas on floodplains and how these may be improved to enhance the survivorship of fry / juvenile fish.

 The [**Project Maker**][7] module creates preliminary construction plans and evaluates the costs for gain in usable habitat for target fish species and lifestages.
 A unit cost workbook provides relevant costs and the gain in usable habitat area results from the *SHArC* module.